SNL-WaterPower/WecOptTool-MATLAB/docs/user/model.rst

    </details></br>

 To find the performance of a device, a separate step (**Simulating device response**) is used.
-As you can note from a review of |simulateDevice.m|_, the function has the following signature:
+For WaveBot, this is codified in the |simulateDevice.m|_, function, which has the following signature:

 .. code:: matlab